awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 If the schedule offset is `2`, the maintenance window won't run until 11:30 PM two days later\.

 **Note**
-If you create a maintenance window with a cron expression that targets a day that has already passed in the current period, but add a schedule offset date that falls in the future, the maintenance window will not run in the period\.
+If you create a maintenance window with a cron expression that targets a day that has already passed in the current period, but add a schedule offset date that falls in the future, the maintenance window won't run in the period\.
 It will go into effect in the following period\.
-For example, if you specify a cron expression that would have run a maintenance window yesterday and add a schedule offset of two days, the maintenance window will not run tomorrow\.
+For example, if you specify a cron expression that would have run a maintenance window yesterday and add a schedule offset of two days, the maintenance window won't run tomorrow\.

-When you create either an association or maintenance window programmatically or by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), you must specify a schedule parameter with a valid cron or rate expression \(or timestamp for maintenance windows\) in the correct format\.
+When you create either an association or maintenance window programmatically or by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), specify a schedule parameter with a valid cron or rate expression \(or timestamp for maintenance windows\) in the correct format\.

 When you use the AWS Systems Manager console to create a maintenance window or association, you can specify a schedule using a valid cron or rate expression\.
 You can also use tools in the user interface that simplify the process of creating your schedule\.